Pre Kindy Enrolments 2021

 The College can be viewed annually on Open Day or at other times by appointment through the Community Relations Office by contacting the Director of Community Relations on 9290 4205 or email firstname.lastname@example.org.

 St Brigid’s College awards Scholarships for entry to Years 7 and 10 with the intention of assisting students to maximise their potential.
-Details regarding scholarships for 2021 will be available in early 2020 and will be open to all students who are due to start Year 7 or Year 10 in 2021.
+Scholarship Applications for 2022 will be available in early 2021.

 Interviews & Position Confirmation